 NEXT STOP ALONG THE RING ROAD: Snaefellsnes Peninsula

 More travel inspiration for North Iceland & the Westfjords:

-- Siglufjordur – most beautiful town in northern Iceland
+- Siglufjordur – the most beautiful town in North Iceland

 - Westfjords Itinerary – how to see the best places in 1 day